Enchoseon/enchos-assorted-userscripts/README.md

 # Encho's Assorted Userscripts
-Assorted userscripts for random things.
+Assorted userscripts for random things not important enough to put in their own repository.

 ## 500px-downloadable-images.js